fredericaltorres/JSonQueryRunTime/README.md

 *Miscellaneous*:

 - `Not(expression)` returns the inversed boolean value
-- `len(name)` returns the length of the property name which is a string
+- `Len(name)` returns the length of the property name which is a string
 - `Sum(number-array)` returns the sum of the values in the array
 - `Avg(number-array)` returns the average values based on the values in the array
+- `Var(name:string, value:any) : boolean` Declare a variable, that can be used later in the where clause
+- `WriteLine(expression) : boolean` Display in the current output the expression

 ### The Path() function